shannachau/yelp-vote/README.md

   - suggestion_id
   - belongs_to_one suggestion

-## FINISH WRITING REMAINING TESTS FOR MODELS
+## FINISH WRITING REMAINING TESTS FOR USER MODEL
 ## CREATE SIGN IN FORM THAT CREATES NEW SESSION